carlfranklin/MauiMediaElement/README.md

 Note that we're calling our `TimeSpan` extension method, `ToShortTimeString()` which does a decent job of returning an efficient string representation of the time.

-Run the app, and notice that the Volume and Position are updated in real time:
+Run the app, and notice that the Volume and Position of the video are updated in real time:

 ![image-20230306164250700](images/image-20230306164250700.png)